Birkenhead Dock Branch: British Rail diesel era

 During the BR era, the line was used by various classes of diesel locomotive, primarily for hauling offloaded iron ore from Bidston Dock, to the John Summers Steelworks in Shotton.
 The John Summers wagons came under the TOPS code of PHO.
 Fully loaded, a train was limited to eleven of these wagons.
 This work was carried out by engines with a high traction capacity, usually either a Class 40 locomotive, or pairs of Class 24 or Class 25 locomotives.
 However, pairs of Class 20 diesels were also occasionally used, although very infrequently.
 This work was ceased in March 1980, when the steelworks at Shotton was closed.

 Between 1983 and 1985, Class 503 electric multiple units were stored at Cavendish Sidings, before scrapping.
+Most of these trains suffered vandalism whilst stationed there.

 Amongst the few and final passenger workings on the line was the Birkenhead Bandit railtour, hauled by Class 40 locomotive 40122 D200, on 16 February 1985.
 Others included the Mersey Meanderer railtour on 19 April 1986, Hertfordshire Rail Tours' Wirral Withershins charter on 18 January 1986 and their Cheshire Cat charter, on 24 June 1989.

 Goods workings continued on the line, for traffic to the Spillers Mill on East Float until the late 1980s with grain wagon traffic from Whitemoor Yard.
 Afterwards, a thrice-weekly coal train operated on the line until 1992.

 Some of the last locomotives to have served within the dock complex were Birkenhead North TMD's allocation of Class 03 shunters, 03073, 03162, 03170 and 03189 all of which have been preserved.
 Indeed, the railways around the docks saw the last mainland use of the class by British Rail, before their withdrawal in March 1989.
 The last traffic along the line, from Birkenhead North to Rock Ferry, was a Class 08 shunter on 10 May 1993.
 Subsequently, the line was mothballed by Railtrack.
 However, the trackwork remains in place and various other railway artefacts are still in existence.

 The line has been used on only two occasions since 1993, both a day apart.
 In January 2008, an EWS Class 66 diesel entered the line at Rock Ferry station.